 We suggest you consider these essentials to evaluate any company you might be researching.

 1. The Company

 The company must have strong corporate ethos.
-It must be well managed and ethically run, and all company policies and procedures should administered fairly.
+It must be well managed and ethically run, and all company policies and procedures should be administered fairly.

-In our experience, the "get rich quick" companies or the "get in now" companies will always fail.
+In our experience, the "get rich quick" companies or the "get in now" companies will fail.
 These types of companies rarely have an objective of longevity or long term success.

 Therefore, you should ensure you choose a company that is highly ethical, operates with integrity and has sound corporate management.

 2. The Products

 The company’s products need to be excellent and provide value for money.

 Your evaluation of a company’s products should be rational and objective and not clouded by glamorous advertising or flashy sales claims.

 Perhaps the easiest way to evaluate a company’s products is by asking yourself the question: